Asymptotic enumeration of graphs by degree sequence, and the degree sequence of a random graph: Introduction

-Studying the degree sequence of a random graph is not the only significant potential use of enumeration formulae.
-Many properties of random regular graphs have been shown using them, in particular, results on subgraphs of random regular graphs or random graphs with given degrees.
-(See McKay~\cite{McKay_ICM} for examples.)
+Studying the degree sequence of a random graph is not the only significant potential use of enumeration formulae for graphs with given degrees.
+A large number of properties of random regular graphs have been shown using them, in particular, results on subgraphs of random regular graphs or random graphs with given degrees.
+(McKay~\cite{McKay_ICM} refers to many examples.)
+The asymptotic distribution of the number of edges in the giant component of the random graph, and the size of its 2-core, were first obtained by Pittel and Wormald~\cite{pw2005} with heavy use of these formulae.
 Additionally, Kim and Vu~\cite[Equation (3.1)]{KV} heavily used the asymptotic formula for the number of $d$-regular graphs, in the known range, to give strong relations between random graphs and random regular graphs.
+The lack of a formula in the denser case restricted their work to the sparse case.
+The results in the present paper could have helped here, and would presumably have simplified the extension of Kim and Vu's work to denser cases, given recently by Dudek, Frieze, Ruci{\'n}ski and {\v S}ileikis~\cite{dfrs2017}.

+Various results on random $d$-regular graphs \cite{bky2017,ksvw2001} use the configuration model and a sophisticated analysis of switchings, which are methods developed for asymptotic enumeration of graphs by degree sequence when the degrees are relatively small.
+The methods from this paper may well have similar applications, even in cases where the enumeration formulae themselves do not apply.

 We note that Isaev and McKay~\cite{IM} have given a major further development of the methods in~\cite{MWhigh} and~\cite{BH} to obtain further results useful in the case of very dense graphs.
 They have also (unpublished) announced progress in pushing this method towards sparser cases.
 Also after our project was under way, Burstein and Rubin~\cite{br2015} presented an idea of comparing numbers of graphs with given degree sequences that is somewhat related to the techniques in the present paper, but differs in several significant ways.
 Their approach would give a formula that is valid up to maximum degree $n^{1-\delta}$ for any fixed $\delta>0$, using a finite amount of computation.
 However, their general result is not explicit enough to enable the derivation of results as simple as the formula~\eqn{conjForm}.
 In particular, we are not aware of any claims of extending the range of validity of the Binomial Approximation Conjecture, apart from the present paper.